 Political Earth is an animated satirical mockumentary that explores the behavior of our world’s “political animals” in the style of a BBC nature documentary.
-The short film was created by Scooter Downey for a contest that was being held by Alex Jones and his team at InfoWars.
-Exactly one year ago today, we began the epic journey of bringing this film to life faster than any animation project that we’ve ever worked on.
+The short film was created by Scooter Downey, and exactly one year ago today, we began the epic journey to bring this film to life faster than any animation project we’ve ever worked on.

 We first heard about the Political Earth project via a website link from a friend, and we learned that the creators were vigorously seeking animators for production.
 With only 30 days left until the deadline, we were very hesitant about getting involved with such an unlikely goal.
 We could just save ourselves the headache and look for the next opportunity.
 It was clear that if we did take on the project, then it would be incredibly difficult (if not impossible) to get the 12-minute short film finished in time.
 After giving it some serious thought, we ultimately decided to step up and take the challenge.

 We first contacted Scooter Downey and Sean Elliot on April 1, 2013.
 Being that the deadline was April 30, 2013, we all knew that it was a long shot to complete a short film (from concept to completion) within such a short amount of time.
 Scooter and Sean worked very closely with us every step of the way, assisting us in any way that they could.
 On day one, we discussed our plan of execution, which included the finding the art direction and an overall workflow.
 The first milestone consisted of designing DaVoice O’Reason, designing the dozens of political animals, getting the audio recorded, and creating the storyboard/animatic.
 Our goal was to have all of this finished within the first week.